 Figure 9-bc6 Content Destination Address subfield format for UDP/IPv6

-If the Content Destination Address Type is UDP/hostname, the format of the Content Destination Address subfield format is shown in the Figure 9-bc7 (Content Destination Address subfield format for UDP/hostname).
+If the Content Destination Address Type is UDP/hostname, the format of the Content Destination Address subfield is shown in Figure 9-bc7 (Content Destination Address subfield format for UDP/hostname).
 The Hostname Length subfield indicates the length of the Hostname subfield.
-The Hostname subfield is the hostname in UTF-8.
-The Destination UDP Port subfield is encoded in little endian.
+The Hostname subfield is the hostname as a UTF-8 string.